Real Distracted Driving Stories

 It turns out her son’s friend had a reputation for reckless driving.
 “After Erik died, I had tons of people telling me, ‘Oh, yeah, he [the driver] did this everyday.’
 Parents need to listen and ask more questions.
 If I had known this, I would never have let Erik ride with him.
 Make sure you know with whom your kids are riding.”

-Reckless driving also claimed the lives of Bruce Murakami’s wife, Cindy, and their 11-year-old daughter, Chelsea, when a drag-racing teenager hit their minivan on November 18, 1998.
+Death by dangerous driving also claimed the lives of Bruce Murakami’s wife, Cindy, and their 11-year-old daughter, Chelsea, when a drag-racing teenager hit their minivan on November 18, 1998.
 Horribly, Murakami came upon the accident just moments after it happened.
 “I knew no one could have survived the crash,” he recalls.

 Murakami went on to found the non-profit Safe Teen Driver, an organization that runs a monthly driving program for teenagers.
 Here, he simulates the effect of distracted and drunk driving by asking the teenagers to wear goggles and perform tasks that require them to take their eyes off the road (in this case, a racetrack).
 He also travels to schools to talk to students about the responsibilities of driving, bringing with him teenagers who have committed vehicular crimes.